-- You, your authorized representatives, or your current provider, may submit a request in writing to the providing county.
-You can also contact beneficiary services at 1-800-968-2636.
-(TTY dial 7-1-1) for information on how to request services from an out-of-network provider. - The providing county will send written acknowledgment of receipt of your request and begin to process your request within three (3) working days.
+- You, your authorized representatives, or your current provider, may submit a request in writing to the Drug Medi-Cal Organized Delivery System county.
+You can also contact beneficiary services at 1-800-541-5555 for information on how to request services from an out-of-network provider. - The Drug Medi-Cal Organized Delivery System county will send written acknowledgment of receipt of your request and begin to process your request within three (3) working days.